 This 80-acre spot has been open since 2012 and is utterly secluded.
 There’s no Wifi in the hotel except in the main, outdoor dining and lounge area; the area is subject to frequent electricity cuts; if staying in a cabin/tree-top “hut”, those are on stilts, walled by drapes and a switch is required to operate hot water for the shower…You’re completely at one with nature – safari-style!
 I was even told that there’s an elephant on the site, which had come to the main breakfast area just a week before my stay.
 If you’d prefer something more plush, though, there are beautiful, large suites in front of the main area, complete with an indoor and outdoor shower, an central courtyard sitting area and a balcony for sitting.
 Very luxurious.

 Wherever you’re staying, the staff make great efforts to accommodate any request: its Sri Lankan hospitality at its best.
 Upon arrival, the on-site manager, Careem, offers a tour of the main hotel area.
 The spot also seems to be popular with tourists and local Sri Lankans alike, with many couples from Colombo staying here for the weekend to celebrate Independence Day.
-Whilst the cabins are basic, they’re a beautiful space within which to fall asleep and wake-up.
+Whilst the cabins are more rustic, they’re a beautiful space within which to fall asleep and wake-up.
 Though set high up in the mountains, it doesn’t feel cold in the summer months at all.

 The food at Living Heritage offers something for everyone.
 The chef here is incredibly accommodating of dietary requests, in a creative and inventive way.
 On my visit, the breakfast spread was utterly bespoke and was probably the best I enjoyed in Sri Lanka.
 Everything was vegan and gluten-free and the choice astonishingly perfect: chickpea flour bread served with fresh jam and peanut butter; helapa sweetened with Kithul treacle; hoppers accompanied by all the sambars, sweet and savoury; karrakan flour bread; karrakan flour rotis, not to forget the fresh juice and fruit platter…these plates are the stuff of wake-up dreams.